bmatsuo/lmdb-go/README.md

-The LMDB [homepage](http://symas.com/mdb/) and mailing list ([archives](http://www.openldap.org/lists/openldap-technical/)) are the official source of documentation regarding the low-level LMDB operation and internals.
+The LMDB [homepage](http://symas.com/mdb/) and mailing list ([archives](http://www.openldap.org/lists/openldap-technical/)) are the official source of documentation regarding low-level LMDB operation and internals.

 Along with an API reference LMDB provides a high-level